urcool846/webtv/README.md

 # webtv
-Watch any tv series (requires you to download the episodes) and host on your computer!
+Watch any tv show (requires you to download the episodes/movies) and host on your computer!

 # Requirements: